Computational investigations of a multi-class traffic flow model: mean-field and microscopic dynamics: Numerical Methodologies

 {\bf LGMRES solver.} "Loose" GMRES solver can be viewed as an acceleration technique for GMRES with or without preconditioning.
 The LGMRES is one of the GMRES extensions that is more flexible and capable of handling non-normal matrices while maintaining a balance between the convergence rate and computational cost of alternative GMRES methods.
-Experimental results in \cite{WOS:000230502200005} demonstrate that LGMRES does not require as many iterations as GMRES due to alternating residual vectors.\\ \\ However, in our case, LGMRES does not help much without preconditioning, as shown in Table \ref{tab_lwr1_approxJ} (see "without preconditioning" column).
-Indeed, after $1000$ iterations, the residual did not fulfill convergence criteria (Res$\leq6.10^{-6}$).\\
+Experimental results in \cite{WOS:000230502200005} demonstrate that LGMRES does not require as many iterations as GMRES due to alternating residual vectors.\\ \\ However, in our case, LGMRES does not help much without preconditioning.
+We assess this using the one class [LWR] example proposed in \cite{huang_game-theoretic_2020} (page 14) with the numerical inputs (page 19).
+As shown in Table \ref{tab_lwr1_approxJ} (see "without preconditioning" column).
+Indeed, after $1000$ iterations, the residual did not fulfill convergence criteria (Res$\leq6.10^{-6}$).

 {\bf Preconditioning.} To accelerate the LGMRES nonlinear solver, we construct a preconditioner to be used at the current iterations by taking the inverse of the Jacobian matrix of $F(w)$ in \eqref{zero_function}.
 Here, the inverse is computed using the LU decomposition.
 An approximation of the exact Jacobian is sufficient while dropping the forward-backward coupling parts of $F$, namely the parts with $H_j$ in \eqref{eq.discrete.HJB} and $H_{j}^{*}$ in \eqref{eq.discrete.feedback}.
-We observe that only one calculation of the preconditioner in the first iteration is needed.\\ \\ We assess this approach using the one class [LWR] example proposed in \cite{huang_game-theoretic_2020} (page 14) with the numerical inputs (page 19).
-The numerical experiment for [LWR] shows in Table \ref{tab_lwr1_approxJ} that the preconditioning strategy favors the solver's convergence.
-However, the convergence rate slows down for largest $N_x \times N_t$, which is the reason why we have recourse to the two-grid method described in the next paragraph. \\
+We observe that only one calculation of the preconditioner in the first iteration is needed.\\ \\ The numerical experiment for [LWR] shows in Table \ref{tab_lwr1_approxJ} that the preconditioning strategy favors the solver's convergence.
+However, the convergence rate slows down for largest $N_x \times N_t$, which is the reason why we have recourse to the multi-grid method described in the next paragraph. \\